microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ![Melody Notification List](images/Melody_Notification_List.png)

-The warnings for this project, referring to the CLC1, CLC2, CLC3, and CLC4 modules, are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured since there are dependencies in the configurations.
+The warnings for this project (referring to the CLC1, CLC2, CLC3, and CLC4 modules) are all 'HINT' notifications that are checking to make sure that the other CLC modules are configured since there are dependencies in the configurations.
 Since all four modules of the CLC are being used, then they should already be configured (refer to the CLC configuration sections).

 The notifications regarding the 'Interrupt Manager' can be ignored in this example, since the Interrupt Manager was configured in Figure 12, which ensures the required interrupt code will be generated.